Semantic Layer + MCP: The Architecture Behind Trustworthy AI Analytics

 Before selecting AI models or building AI features, invest in your metric definitions.
 Define your core 10–20 metrics revenue, ROAS, LTV, CAC, AOV, conversion rate with exact formulas and data sources.
 This is the foundation everything else builds on.
 Without it, every AI query is a potential source of inconsistency.

-Consider Build vs. Buy
+The False Dichotomy of Build vs. Buy

 FAQ